2018 Crime Report from Budget Insurance reveals that despite rising crime levels, many everyday crimes are going unreported

 A further 14 percent have left their car windows open, while more than one in ten (12 percent) have left valuables on view in their car.
 Almost half (45 percent) say it’s hard to remember to be vigilant at all times.

-Budget Insurance has compiled an online quiz to help people understand how security conscious they are, along with straightforward, actionable tips on home, car and general security.
+Budget Insurance has compiled an online quiz to help people understand how security conscious they are.

 Anna McEntee, Director, Budget Insurance, said: “We’re struck by the apparent contradiction between many people’s concerns over rising crime and police resources and their casual approach to car and home security.